WHATEVER HAPPENED TO…?

 * * *

 I had a friend who said that the first thing he did every morning was check the obituaries.
 If he wasn’t in them, he got ready for the new day.
 That wasn’t my intent (although maybe a good idea?).
 Over the years – and especially as I passed the 60, 70 and now 80 mark – nostalgia has led me to seek out people from my past, to see if they are still alive and – if so – how they are doing.
-My pursuit that morning was someone I knew in high school, and who I had “talked to” (by email) only once in 60 years.
+My pursuit that morning in 2020 was of someone I knew in high school, and who I had “talked to” (by email) only once in 60 years.
 She was a few years younger than me, so in her high-70s, and thus a candidate for the Gone Away pages.

 * * *

 I never talked to anybody about her.
 My best friend Charlie just seemed to accept that she was there for the duration.
 Her friends must have thought something, and must have asked questions; I have no idea what she might have said.
 Obviously, some people were talking about us, as I learned at yearbook signing time.
 One of my girl friends (not girlfriend; I didn’t have any of those) wrote that she was refraining from writing something romantic that “might make Kay jealous.”
 Another friend wrote that “it was okay to owe Kay,” a reinterpretation of a Kay Jewelers slogan, saying they’d be happy to finance wedding rings!
-Funny, but couldn’t be farther from the mark.
+Funny, but couldn’t have been farther from the mark.

 We were still “together” when I graduated at almost-17 years old, but I don’t remember ever saying goodbye.
 She didn’t sign my yearbook, and we never wrote or talked after I went off to college.
 Two years later, I was back at my high school for the graduation of my current girlfriend (a real girlfriend!), and there she was.
 She chatted for a minute as if we’d just seen each other earlier that day, then hurried off to somewhere after giving me an impulsive (for her) and unexpected (for me) kiss on the cheek.
 I never saw her, again.